MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/create-groups/manage-creation-of-groups.md

 - People who are members of Office 365 groups and who don't have the ability to create other groups.

-## Step 1: Create a security group for users who need to create Office 365 Groups
+## Step 1: Create a security group for users who need to create Office 365 groups

 Only one security group in your organization can be used to control who is able to create Groups.
 But, you can nest other security groups as members of this group.
 For example, the group named Allow Group Creation is the designated security group, and the groups named Microsoft Planner Users and Exchange Online Users are members of that group.